bkamins/JuliaForDataAnalysis/README.md

-* in the `/lectures` folder for each book chapter you can find a Jupyter Notebook file with code from this chapter (note that the code is slightly adjusted in comparison to code contained in .jl files in the root folder to accomodate it for running in Jupyter Notebook).
+* in the `/lectures` folder for each book chapter you can find a Jupyter Notebook file with code from this chapter (note that the code is slightly adjusted in comparison to code contained in .jl files in the root folder to accommodate it for running in Jupyter Notebook).

 ## Setting up your environment